 Having trouble deciding which robot vacuum to purchase?
 Let our robot vacuum buying guide help.

 There are myriad robot vacuums available at a variety of prices that can help you with the tedious chore of cleaning your floors.
-Whether you've got carpet or hardwood, or a corral of pets, there's a robot vacuum to suit your needs.
-These machines also come with plenty of extra features — some of which make them nearly as efficient at cleaning as a standard, upright vacuum.
-And if coming home to a spotless abode is your primary concern, you can choose a robot vacuum with Wi-Fi connectivity.
+Whether you've got carpet or hardwood, or a small zoo’s worth of furry friends, there's a robot vacuum to suit your needs.
+Many of the robot vacuums available today are chock full of convenient features that take the hassle out of keeping your home clean.
+From scheduled cleanings to dustbins that empty automatically, there are plenty of models to choose from.